 What to Do if You’re a Victim?

 If you receive a suspicious phone request, email, or other sorts of contact that might be from a scammer, go to Social Catfish.
 You can use an algorithm based search to find the scammer by email, phone number, username, name, or photograph.
-AARP recommends that victims go to census.gov and call 800-523-3205.
+AARP recommends that victims report the scam by going to census.gov and call 800-523-3205.
 Connect with the United States Census Bureau here.

 Experts say that what gets you out of bed in the morning is your purpose.
 At Social Catfish, what fuels our day is the fact that we help others safeguard their online and offline lives.
 No one deserves to be tricked or scammed!
 Social Catfish can help uncover the connections who have pulled the wool over your eyes.
 We can also help you catch one-time scammers.
 All you have to do is perform a reverse search, and look-up any name, email address, phone number, social media username, or email to see who has been scamming you.